Repulsive interatomic potentials calculated at three levels of theory

 The slowing down (stopping) of energetic ions and nuclear recoils in materials can be described within the binary collision approximation (BCA) \cite{Nor18b}.
 Energetic atom movement is described in this approach as a sequence of binary collisions for which the scattering angle and energy loss is determined from the two-body scattering integral \cite{BCA}.
 As only binary collisions are treated, the pairwise atomic high-energy repulsive potential suffices to describe interatomic interactions.
 Only the repulsive pair potential is needed also in the special case of the recoil interaction approximation variant of MD (MD-RIA) \cite{Nor94b}, which is meant only for high-energy interactions.

-We now address the question of how the two types of interactions---near-equilibrium many-body and high-energy repulsive---can be combined.
+We now address the question of how the two types of interactions---near-equilibrium many-body and high-energy repulsive---can be combined. {\red The importance of doing this in a systematic manner is emphasized by the conclusion of the main text that ranges in channeling conditions are sometimes sensitive to the equilibrium part of the potential (cf. section \ref{subsec:interpotentialcomp}).
+To address this issue it is important to be able to join the repulsive and equilibrium potentials without free parameters, as the choice of such parameters could introduce additional uncertainty into the channeling results.}

 The key to this combination is that at the highest energies the atom collisions can practically always be handled as two-body interactions, as strong keV energy collisions involve internuclear distances $< 0.5$ \AA, while regular internuclear distances are of the order of 2--3 \AA.
 It is thus practically impossible for more than two atoms to simultaneously experience the strongly repulsive part of the potential.
 It is also fully sufficient to use BCA type repulsive pair potentials of the form of \cref{eq:screenedCoulomb} for small internuclear distances in MD simulations.

 However, when the energetic particles thermalize, one needs a smooth transition from the highly repulsive potential at small internuclear distances to the equilibrium interatomic potential in full MD.
 As has been discussed above, the potentials used in most modern MD simulations contain at least some many-body character.